mpja69/webflyx/quotes/starwars.md

 * "I find your lack of faith disturbing"
 * "I am your father"
 * "Do or do not.
 There is no try"
-* "IÕve got a bad feeling about this"
+* "I've got a bad feeling about this"